GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - The service is responsible for facilitating the creation of tasks within the cluster
     - click on your cluster -> Services -> Create (at the bottom of the page)
     - Environment
-        - Compute Configuration: Fargate
+        - Compute options: Launch type
         - Launch type: Fargate
-        - Platform version: Fargate
+        - Platform version: LATEST
     - Deployment Configuration
         - Application type: Service
         - Family: Select the task definition created in step 2